-Filed: 2010-08-17 EB-2010-0008 Issue 4.5 Exhibit L Tab 7 Schedule 028 Page 2 of 2 c) The estimated cost is provided in part b) above.
-The work involved would include draining and drying the existing steam generators, removing the existing steam generators, installing the new steam generators, re-connecting to the existing pipes, then refilling and testing the new steam generators during re-commissioning of the units.
+Filed: 2010-08-17 EB-2010-0008 Issue 4.5 Exhibit L Tab 7 Schedule 028 Page 2 of 2

-Based on these estimates, OPG estimates the cost of steam generator replacement to be M/unit at Darlington.
+1 steam generator replacement against the known costs of replacing steam generators in 2 those United States plants which have either already completed or have planned 3 replacements.
+4 5 Based on these estimates, OPG estimates the cost of steam generator replacement to be 6 M/unit at Darlington.
 These costs would include purchase and installation.
-In addition, there are costs of waste management of the replaced steam generators, estimated at approximately M per unit.

-d) The duration could range from 10-20 months depending on the assumptions made about the methodology for carrying out the work.

-f) Canadian Nuclear Safety Commission ("CNSC") approval of this decision is not required.

-g) OPG has never previously established a plan for the refurbishment of Darlington Generating Station and therefore cannot respond to this question.
-The meaning of the reference to "refurbishment outages ... as originally envisioned post 2018" is unclear.
+In 7 addition, there are costs of waste management of the replaced steam generators, estimated at approximately M per unit.
+8 9 10 c) The estimated cost is provided in part b) above.
+The work involved would include draining 11 and drying the existing steam generators, removing the existing steam generators, 12 installing the new steam generators, re-connecting to the existing pipes, then refilling and 13 testing the new steam generators during re-commissioning of the units.
+14 15 d) The duration could range from 10 - 20 months depending on the assumptions made 16 about the methodology for carrying out the work.
+17 18 e) No, the eventual cost of steam generator replacement has not been included in the 19 Levelized Unit Energy Cost ("LUEC") range provided for Darlington Refurbishment.
+20 However, OPG believes that the range adequately covers such potential costs.
+The 21 specific impact on the estimated LUEC if the steam generators needed to be replaced in 22 very dependent on the timing of when that replacement would occur.
+23 24 25 f) Canadian Nuclear Safety Commission ("CNSC") approval of this decision is not required.
+26 27 g) OPG has never previously established a plan for the refurbishment of Darlington 28 Generating Station and therefore cannot respond to this question.
+The meaning of the 29 reference to "refurbishment outages ... as originally envisioned post 2018" is unclear.